wdi-sg/gitbook-2018/03-html-css/css-animation/readme.md

 }
 ```

-Add a CSS transition in order to say how the element should transition out of it's current state into another.
+Add a CSS transition in order to say how the element should transition out of it's *CURRENT* state into another.
 ```
 .box{
   background-color:red;